Zimbabwe: Ethnic groups

-According to the 2012 census report, 99.7% of the population is of African origin.
+According to the 2022 census report, 99.6% of the population is of African origin.
 The majority people, the Shona, comprise 82%, while Ndebele make up 14% of the population.
 The Ndebele descended from Zulu migrations in the 19th century and the other tribes with which they intermarried.
 Up to one million Ndebele may have left the country over the last five years, mainly for South Africa.
 Other ethnic groups include Venda, Tonga, Tsonga, Kalanga, Sotho, Ndau, Nambya, Tswana, Xhosa and Lozi.

 Minority ethnic groups include white Zimbabweans, who make up less than 1% of the total population.
 White Zimbabweans are mostly of British origin, but there are also Afrikaner, Greek, Portuguese, French and Dutch communities.
 The white population dropped from a peak of around 278,000, or 4.3% of the population, in 1975.
-The 2012 census lists the total white population at 28,782 (roughly 0.22% of the population), one-twentieth of its peak.
-Most emigration has been to the United Kingdom (between 200,000 and 500,000 Britons are of Rhodesian or Zimbabwean origin), South Africa, Botswana, Zambia, Mozambique, Canada, Australia and New Zealand.
-Coloureds form 0.5% of the population, and various Asian ethnic groups, mostly of Indian and Chinese origin, are also 0.5%.
+The 2022 census lists the total white population at 24,888 (roughly 0.16% of the population), one-eleventh of its peak.
+Emigrants went to the United Kingdom (between 200,000 and 500,000 resident Britons were of Rhodesian or Zimbabwean origin in 2006), South Africa, Australia, New Zealand, Canada, Hong Kong, the United States, Zambia and Mozambique.
+After Mugabe was replaced by Emmerson Mnangagwa as president, there was an influx of white Zimbabweans returning to the country.

+Coloureds form 0.1% of the population, and various Asian ethnic groups, mostly of Indian and Chinese origin, are 0.04%.